jobteaser/job_tomate/README.md

 - Send an alert to #maintenance to JobTeaser slack team if the maintenance board has more than 5 TODO: & WIP issues.
 - Notify someone on Slack an issue has been assigned to oneself.
+- Notify on Slack an user mentioned in a comment on JIRA.

 ## Worklows todolist